ChayanidTermph/Poker111-OnlineGame/README.md

 # ♠️ Poker Online Game – ITCS461 Project

-This is a secure online **Texas Hold’em Poker** game developed as a course project for **ITCS461 – Computer and Communication Security** at the **Faculty of Information and Communication Technology, Mahidol University**.
+This is a secure online **Texas Hold’em Poker** game developed as a course project in 3rd-year students for **ITCS461 – Computer and Communication Security** at the **Faculty of Information and Communication Technology, Mahidol University**.

 ## 🎯 Project Objective